med0x2e/NoAmci/README.md

 ### TODO:
-* Assemblies can be encrypted and hosted on a remote endpoint, then loaded and injected into memory (NET-Assembly-Inject-Remote for a PoC) this would decouple NoAmci from Assemblies and allow to dynamically load an assembly of choice at runtime while keeping NoAmci.exe size less small.
+* Assemblies can be encrypted and hosted on a remote endpoint, then loaded and injected into memory (NET-Assembly-Inject-Remote for a PoC) this would decouple NoAmci from Assemblies and allow to dynamically load an assembly of choice at runtime while keeping NoAmci.exe size small.

 ### Disclaimer: